cosmos/cosmos-sdk/PENDING.md

 ### SDK

+* \#3750 Track outstanding rewards per-validator instead of globally, and fix the main simulation issue, which was that slashes of re-delegations to a validator were not correctly accounted for in fee distribution when the redelegation in question had itself been slashed (from a fault committed by a different validator) in the same BeginBlock.
+Outstanding rewards are now available on a per-validator basis in REST.
 * [\#3669] Ensure consistency in message naming, codec registration, and JSON tags.
+* #3788 Change order of operations for greater accuracy when calculating delegation share token value
+* #3788 DecCoins.Cap -> DecCoins.Intersect
 * [\#3666] Improve coins denom validation.
 * [\#3751] Disable (temporarily) support for ED25519 account key pairs.